-Get Connected – Shooting Tethered with a USB/Firewire Cable
+Get Connected – Shooting Tethered with a Cable

-Top 3 Reasons that Shooting Wired is the Way to Go for Your Job
+Top 3 Reason That Shooting Wired is the Way to Go For Your Job

 Shooting tethered with a cable is easy.
 Plug in the cable to your camera and your computer, fire up software, and you’re off and running.

 If you’re on a job where you need to have the full resolution RAW file quickly viewable, you’ll want to likely go with a wired connection.
-Plus, as long as your cable stays connected (hello JerkStopper Cable Management!) you can keep on shooting and images will transfer over to your computer.
+Plus, as long as your cable stays connected you can keep on shooting and images will transfer over to your computer.
 In addition, a TetherPro Cable is cost-effective and won’t raise your gear budget exponentially.

 For certain jobs like food photography or especially product photography, you’ll be especially sensitive to photo management and your workflow efficiency.
 Shooting wired can help you file your images as they come in, and backup in real-time.